carlsborg/dust/README.md

 Dust is a potentially useful swiss army knife for these kinds of system admin tasks and development activities.
 Suitable for for small clusters upto 10 nodes or so.

-Possibly also helpful for getting to repeatable custom playbooks/recipes in third party configration tools.

 ## Usage
 Running dust.py drops to a shell that allows you to: